vllm-project/vllm/docs/source/models/supported_models.rst

   * - :code:`OPTForCausalLM`
     - OPT, OPT-IML

-If your model uses one of the above model architectures, you can seamlessly run your model with CacheFlow.
+If your model uses one of the above model architectures, you can seamlessly run your model with vLLM.
 Otherwise, please refer to :ref:`Adding a New Model <adding_a_new_model>` for instructions on how to implement support for your model.
-Alternatively, you can raise an issue on our `GitHub <https://github.com/WoosukKwon/cacheflow/issues>`_ project.
+Alternatively, you can raise an issue on our `GitHub <https://github.com/WoosukKwon/vllm/issues>`_ project.

 .. tip::
     The easiest way to check if your model is supported is to run the program below:

     .. code-block:: python

-        from cacheflow import LLM
+        from vllm import LLM

         llm = LLM(model=...)  # Name or path of your model output = llm.generate("Hello, my name is")
         print(output)

-    If CacheFlow successfully generates text, it indicates that your model is supported.
+    If vLLM successfully generates text, it indicates that your model is supported.